ObolNetwork/obol-docs/docs/int/quickstart/quickstart-mainnet.md

 # Run a DV on mainnet

 :::caution
-Charin is in an alpha state, and you should proceed only if you accept the risk, the [terms of use](https://obol.tech/terms.pdf), and have tested running a Distributed Validator on a testnet first.
+Charon is in an alpha state, and you should proceed only if you accept the risk, the [terms of use](https://obol.tech/terms.pdf), and have tested running a Distributed Validator on a testnet first.

 Distributed Validators created for goerli cannot be used on mainnet and vice versa, please take caution when creating, backing up, and activating mainnet validators.
 :::